neurofuzzy/stamp/modules/kv-data-grid/docs/spec.md

 3a.
 Actions: Navigation Mode;

 2a.
 Navigation mode:
-  There should be a visual indication of the current cell when navigating.
+  The component must always provide clear visual indication of the current cell.

-  A. *Arrow-navigation*: Shall always navigate visually in the direction of the arrow.
-Special cases are navigating left from column B (param key) which, since the command has rowspan, should go both left and possibly up to the command row.
-Navigating up and down should always stay in the same column.

-  B. *Tab Navigation*: TAB navigation works just like regular tabindex navigation.
+  A. *Focus Management*: Focus is managed via a single, unified system that responds to mouse clicks, keyboard arrows, and Tab/Shift-Tab presses.
+    - **Visual State**:
+      - *Navigation Focus*: The currently selected cell has a distinct background color (`#2d2d2d`).
+The browser's default outline is suppressed.
+      - *Editing Focus*: The cell containing the input field has a distinct border (`2px solid #4fc3f7`).
+The background highlight is removed.
+    - **Arrow Keys**: Navigate visually.
+Up/Down keys stay within the same column, moving between parameter rows or jumping to the command in the adjacent block.
+Left/Right keys move between columns.
+    - **Tab / Shift-Tab**: Navigate sequentially through all cells in the grid, behaving like a standard web form.
+The visual highlight follows the browser's focus.

-  C. *Unlock Cell*: [ENTER KEY OR DOUBLE-CLICK] If the current cell is locked, it will unlock the cell, and interaction mode will change to Editing Mode
+  B. *Unlock Cell*: [ENTER KEY OR DOUBLE-CLICK] If the current cell is locked, it will unlock the cell, and interaction mode will change to Editing Mode.

-  D. *Other Keypresses*: Typing in a locked cell will not change its value.
+  C. *Other Keypresses*: Typing in a locked cell will not change its value.
 A flashing indicator should be shown in the cell.

 3b.
 Actions: Editing Mode
   There should be a visual indication of the current cell when editing.
 Exiting a cell will exit edit mode

+  A. *Arrow-navigation*:
-  A. *Arrow-navigation*: Using the left and right arrows will simply move the cursor within the text as normal.
+    - Left/Right arrows move the cursor within the text as normal.
+    - Up/Down arrows lock the current cell and navigate to the cell above or below.

   B. *Lock a cell*: [TAB OR ENTER] Locking an unlocked cell involves a careful multi-step process:
     1. IF A CELL IS DSL-MARSHALLED:
       a. read the current value and attempt to match the DSL in that context.
       b.
 If match, autocomplete the cell, save and lock the cell.